mlms13/rr-sortable-table/README.md

 ## Limitations

-- The table maintains its own state (to track the current sort).
-It caches the currently-sorted rows, which means that if you pass in updated row data, it won't be immediately picked up.
-We could work around this pretty easily with a `useEffect` hook that watches the rows.
+- Internally, we track the currently-sorted column by its `string` key.
+This is a bit sad, but since React already complains if you don't provide a unique key, this is a much easier option than requiring the outside world to provide a "column eq" function.
 - Material UI may not be for everyone.
 This approach could be modified to work with basically any table rendering.
 I happened to pick Material UI because it's easy enough and I didn't want to write CSS.